apigee-127/volos/quota/common/README.md

 Applies quota and returns (403) error on exceeded.

+Automatically sets the following headers on the response:

+* X-RateLimit-Limit
+* X-RateLimit-Remaining
+* X-RateLimit-Reset

 Options (optional) may contain:

 * identifier (optional) may be a string or a function that takes the request and generates a string id.